Tile and grout: over and out

 A looming home show, which takes place in Salt Lake City every January to promote home development specialists from around the state, would determine the future success of High Mountain Grout and Tile Restoration.

 "It took me a month and a half to get everything ready for the home show," said Bibler.
+"We spent a lot of time getting our business image just right, and knew this year’s business was very dependent on the first set of customers we attracted."

 Despite scrambling to get the business put together in a short time, the innovative refurbishing technique was well received by patrons visiting the show landing 40 home visits to conduct estimates.